icoderone/NHT/xray/xray.rst

 .. figure:: images/0.png

-Before creating the VM, we must first create a virtual network to assign to the Foundation VM.
+Before creating the VM, we must first create a virtual network to assign to the X-Ray VM.
 The network will use the Native VLAN assigned to the physical uplinks for all 4 nodes in the block.

 Click **Virtual Networks > Create Network**.